Bone Marrow Transplant

 The following types of cancer are most amenable to BMT:

 Patients about to undergo BMT receive medication to suppress their immune system.
-Because of this, any infection, including dental infection, that has been festering as chronic, may become acute.
-A full oral examination and treatment to address potential sources of infection prior to BMT are critical.
-Patients may be placed on life-long medication regimens after a bone marrow transplant.
+Because of this, any infection, including oral infection, that has been festering as chronic, may become acute.
+A full oral examination and treatment to address potential sources of infection prior to BMT is critical.
+Patients may be placed on life-long medication regimens after bone marrow transplant.

-In the tissue, grafts are cells with immune system properties.
-These may react with the cells of the host and result in tissue changes.
-This is called graft-versus-host disease or GVHD.
-GVHD is chronic and may affect oral tissues, such as mucosa, muscle, and saliva.
+In the tissue graft are cells with immune system properties.
+These may react with cells of the host and result in tissue changes.
+This is called graft-versus host disease or GVHD.
+GVHD is chronic, and may affect oral tissues, such as mucosa, muscle and saliva.

-Following a bone marrow transplant, routine preventive dental care can be resumed to maximize oral health.
+Following bone marrow transplant, routine preventive oral care can be resumed to maximize oral health.
 While less common, secondary cancers may occur which means a comprehensive oral exam of the mouth should be performed at each visit.

-For more information about bone marrow transplants and oral health, see these resources:
+For more information about bone marrow transplant and oral health, see these resources:

 You may wish to learn more about: